 Loading...

-Hello, my name's Mrs. Hopper, and I'm really looking forward to working with you in this lesson.
+Hello, my name's Mrs. Hopper and I'm really looking forward to working with you in this lesson.

-Are you ready to do some maths?
-This lesson comes from the unit, Division with Remainders so we're going to be thinking a bit more about division, how we can represent it, how we can record it, and what it means to have remainders.
+So we're going to be thinking a bit more about division, how we can represent it, how we can record it, and what it means to have remainders.

 So if you're ready to make a start, let's get going.

-So in this lesson, we're going to represent and interpret division by grouping where there is a remainder, and we're going to be using multiplication and addition to think about this.
+So in this lesson we're going to represent and interpret division by grouping where there is a remainder and we're going to be using multiplication and addition to think about this.

-Well, that's interesting, using multiplication and addition to think about division.
+Well that's interesting using multiplication and addition to think about division.

 So I'll take my turn and then it'll be your turn.

-Let's practise them.
+Let's practice them.

 Are you ready?
 My turn, groups.